How to sell a car with a lien

 Once you’ve determined that you have a lien, you can contact the lienholder to determine how much you have left to pay on your loan.
 In most cases, the lienholder is the lender that gave you the car loan.
 With this information, you can determine how much money you need to make in your sale to cover your loan.

 Most people sell their car to either a dealership or a private party.
-Selling to a dealership is often the easiest route, but you may wish to sell to a private buyer if you think you can get a better price, or if you know someone who has their heart set on your car.
+Selling to a dealership can be more straightforward, but you may wish to sell to a private buyer if you think you can get a better price, or if you know someone who has their heart set on your car.

 Selling to a dealership